 Updated 2021 – How To Charge For A Balloon Design as balloon decorations move from inside banquet halls to balloon yard art.

 I see individuals asking balloon groups, “How to charge for a balloon design?” or “How much do you charge for a centerpiece?”
 Like most balloon artists, I look at what the market is charging, and then, based on what is involved, I create a price.
 Yes, I make a price.
-A unique price for a one of a kind centerpiece that has no comparisons and can be any price I set.
+A special price for a one-of-a-kind centerpiece that has no comparisons and can be any price I set.
 That is the advantage of creating unique centerpieces.
-I am not a shop with employees, my overhead is minimal, I do not work on a standard mark up, so this gives me full control over price.
+I am not a shop with employees.
+My overhead is minimal.
+I do not work on a standard mark-up, which gives me complete control over price.

 Developing A Balloon Cost Formula

 The balloon artist, the Amazing Balloon Guy, explains how he calculates his pricing in this YouTube video.
 The formula used in the video is the basic formula used by other balloon decorators, just with minor adjustments for each business as an overhead cost, delivery, and sales tax might be part of your business price formula.